RedCrewOS/open-qr-standard/profiles/core-profile.md

          "properties": {
             "sessionId": {
                "type": "string",
-               "description": "The session-id created by claiming the session.
+               "description": "The session-id representing the session created by claiming the offer.
 This ID represents this claim event and must be unique.
 Can be used for subsequent calls for status"
             },
             "provider": {
                "type": "string",